kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 While all of the examples in the documentation are zero-shot prompts, nothing about CAPPr prevents you from using few-shot prompts.
-Just make sure you're not paying too much for a small benefit.
+Just make sure you're not paying too much money or latency for a small benefit.
 And consider that you may not need to label many (or any!) examples for few-shot prompting to work well.\ [6]_

 Footnotes